openqasm/openqasm/source/grammar/index.rst

 intended to be used in production.
 The ANTLR parser does not attempt to be performant or construct an AST.
 Furthermore, it does not conduct any semantic analysis.

-Thus, the ANTLR grammar should serve as a guide when developing compiler tooling for OpenQASM3, but should not itself be used as an OpenQASM parser.
+Thus, the ANTLR grammar should serve as a guide when developing compiler tooling for OpenQASM3, but it is not recommended to be used as the basis for a production-grade OpenQASM parser.

 .. _ANTLR: https://www.antlr.org/